Virtual key (VK)

 Fallback chain

-Ordered list of provider credentials (not models) to try on failure.
-Triggered by:5xxfrom upstream.timeoutexceeding the VK’s configuredfallback.timeout_ms.429 rate_limit_exceededfrom upstream.network_error(connection reset / DNS / TLS).circuit_breaker— gateway-internal tripped after N consecutive failures.
+Ordered list of ModelProvider ids (not models) the VK may dispatch through.
+Carried on the routing policy bound to the VK (or, when the VK pins no policy, on the org’s default policy).
+Triggered by:5xxfrom upstream.timeoutexceeding the VK’s configuredfallback.timeout_ms.429 rate_limit_exceededfrom upstream.network_error(connection reset, DNS, TLS).circuit_breaker, gateway-internal tripped after N consecutive failures.

 - Upstream